Books by Quentin Meillassouxreviewed by T. Nelson

 The philosopher David Hume concluded that the laws of nature are derived from empirical observation, which is to say they are ‘contingent.’
 Kant said the laws of nature were ‘necessary,’ which in philosopher lingo means they could not have failed to exist.
 Kant's idea, which has generated a lot of discussion, was that the source of the laws of nature was what he called the ‘transcendental subject.’
-In this book Quentin Meillassoux says that the only thing that is necessary is that the laws of nature are contingent.
+In this book Quentin Meillassoux says they were both right: the only thing that is necessary is that the laws of nature are contingent.

 Resolving this issue is a big deal for philosophers, and Meillassoux's thinking is remarkably clear and logical.
 Unfortunately, the writing starts out screechingly politically correct—the unmistakable sign of a third-rate thinker.
 This isn't necessarily a reflection on Meillassoux: much of French philosophy available in English has suffered from abominably bad translations with the apparent goal of undermining their credibility, Badiou being a prime example, and this could be another example.
 The writing improves slightly later on, but by then my patience and my confidence in Meillassoux had already been worn out.
 Life is too short.
 Or maybe, not short enough.